Whatever you are about to do involving online and digital, it must be fully aligned with your business strategy and your main company objectives.

 Digital and online transformation is about your business strategy, and you can only have one business strategy.
 Everything else is planning to support the business strategy.
 I mainly see examples that straddle existing silos – sales, marketing, communications, etc. But, all departments need to be part of the solution and way of working.
 I think a good start is to stop talking about transformation, and the best start is to start evolving internal and external experiences.

 Most on-going change is increasingly meaningless since it’s the same old IT-driven initiatives with a different name.
 All future initiatives to evolve has to deliver increasing levels of operating efficiency and enhance the customer experience.
 I promise you that evolved customer experiences will also be the most efficient operationally for your company.

 The chief executives of companies must relinquish control and embrace the failure of the attempts so far, and realise that they had no idea what they needed to do.
 They must lead a considerable shift of mindset, starting with themselves and the owners.
 At the same time, other C-levels might have trouble letting go of control, to which I would recommend small steps as a start.
 Once you start reprogramming, that you don’t always have to be in control, the more you will dare to test and try.

 If this starts with, that the chief executives dare to challenge themselves, they can ask others to do the same.
 To retrain chief executives to allow their colleagues to fail is vital.
 If you allow yourself and others to fail, you boost the culture to experiment and innovate.

 Sometimes chief executives can be paralysed although they can see the possibilities and at the same time be afraid of losing an existing business that still makes money.

 There are some different options to begin your business transformation:

-- An agile approach in which teams, leadership or the whole organisation experiments from within the company.
+- An approach in which teams and leadership experiments within the company.